Anthony Kennedy: Tenure and analysis

-Although appointed by a Republican president, Kennedy was not easily pigeonholed ideologically; he had a reputation for looking at cases individually instead of deciding them on the basis of a rigid ideology.
+Although appointed by a Republican president, Kennedy's decisions did not consistently align with a single ideological bloc and often varied depending on the case.
 Vanity Fair quoted several former Supreme Court clerks as indicating that they believe Kennedy was often swayed by the opinions of his clerks, including his ruling on Planned Parenthood v.
 Casey.
-One clerk derisively stated that "the premise is that he can't think by himself, and that he can be manipulated by someone in his second year of law school".
+One clerk stated that "the premise is that he can't think by himself, and that he can be manipulated by someone in his second year of law school".
 This notion also led the Federalist Society to target Kennedy with more conservative clerks, believing this would make Kennedy more conservative.
 Two of his former clerks, Neil Gorsuch and Brett Kavanaugh, eventually became Supreme Court justices.
 Conservative pundit George Will and Georgetown University Law Center professor Randy Barnett have described Kennedy's jurisprudence as "libertarian", although other legal scholars have disagreed.

 Kennedy issued conservative rulings during most of his tenure, having voted with William Rehnquist as often as any other justice from 1992 to the end of the Rehnquist Court in 2005.
 In his first term on the Court, Kennedy voted with Rehnquist 92 percent of the time—more than any other justice.
-Before becoming the swing vote on the court in 2006, Kennedy sided with conservatives during close rulings 75 percent of the time.
+Before becoming the median justice on the court in 2006, Kennedy sided with conservatives during close rulings 75 percent of the time.
 However, Kennedy was also known for siding with the court's liberal justices on high-profile social issues like same-sex marriage and abortion.
-Kennedy was known as a swing vote on the court, and this reputation became more pronounced after the 2005 retirement of Justice Sandra Day O'Connor (who had previously been known as the court's swing vote).
+Kennedy was known as a swing vote on the court, and this reputation became more pronounced after the 2006 retirement of Justice Sandra Day O'Connor (who had previously been known as the court's primary swing vote).
 Kennedy, who was slightly more conservative than former Justice O'Connor was on issues of race, religion, and abortion, intensely disliked being labeled a "swing vote" in public.
-However, interviews with former clerks indicate that, behind the scenes, he relished his role as the deciding vote, to the point that some of them expressed a belief that he would pretend to waver on votes when he had, in fact, already made up his mind.
+However, interviews with former clerks indicate that, behind the scenes, he may have appeared undecided on certain cases despite having already formed an opinion.